dannyo669/algorithms-assign1/README.md

 This works in more or less the same way as colouring the image, but instead of adding the colour it changes the min, and max x,y co ordinates then draws a red line for each of them.

+Junit Test Cases:
+I provided tests for the code that I created, but found test driven development kind of hard because I found that knowing how to test the code was hard so I'm not sure if they're comprehensive.
+The coverage for the class finished at about 80%.

 Extras:
 I added in a GUI, but since I had never done a GUI before it was difficult to get everything to work.
 I had to add in additonal methods to get the binary image to work with the GUI because it was carrying it out twice.
 The buttons only work